Quadriffis/immortal-millionaire/2 - increase muscle mass.md

 There is a lot of untrue common sense out there.
 In the fitness world it is often referred to as 'broscience'.
 While it usually doesn't cause any explicit harm, it often tells people to do silly things.

-There is no limit to the amount of protein the body can consume in one meal, so no it's not 40 grams.
+For example there is no limit to the amount of protein the body can consume in one meal, so no it's not 40 grams.
 This mantra stems from a misinterpretation of a study that found that 20-40 grams of protein was the most optimal per-meal consumption amount to stimulate muscle growth.

 Later studies have found that the body is perfectly capable of absorbing far above 40 grams in one meal.
 An extreme example is that people who eat one meal a day absorb the protein from their huge meals just fine.